cis-dshrest/bowling-app/README.md

 1. **Create a servlet to host the web application**

 	1.1.
 A rudementary web application has been implemented.
 It needs to be tested with jbehave (smoke/behavior testing?)

-2. Automate the dependencies and jars
+2. **Automate the dependencies and jars**

 	2.1 Started researching into maven

 3. Add content to the jsp pages.

 	3.1 Setup login page.

+4. Complete a GET request from the help.jsp page to it's controller and return string as a message.
+   To accomplish this, send page title to help.jsp on click of the + sign.

 4. Add users into a database.